Curriculum Learning: A Survey: Taxonomy of Curriculum Learning Methods

 \section{Taxonomy of Curriculum Learning Methods}

-In this section, we present a multi-perspective categorization of the papers reviewed in this survey.
-The proposed categories stem from the different assumptions, model requirements and training methodologies applied in each work.
-First, we devise seven different categories that are closely related to curriculum learning (CL): vanilla CL, self-paced learning (SPL), balanced CL (BCL), self-paced CL (SPCL), teacher-student CL, implicit CL (ICL) and progressive CL (PCL).
-Furthermore, we briefly discuss different, but related methodologies: Active Learning (AL), Hard Example Mining (HEM), Anti-Curriculum Learning.
-In the rest of the section we unfold these categories, presenting meaningful examples to help the reader to comprehend the differences among them.
+We next present a multi-perspective categorization of the papers reviewed in this survey.
+Although curriculum learning approaches can be divided into different types with respect to the components involved in Definition~\ref{def_ML}, this categorization is extremely unbalanced, as most of the proposed methods are actually based on data-level curriculum (see Table~\ref{tab_taxonomy}).
+To this end, we devise a more balanced partitioning formed of seven categories, which stem from the different assumptions, model requirements and training methodologies applied in each work.
+The seven categories representing various forms of curriculum learning (CL) are: vanilla CL, self-paced learning (SPL), balanced CL (BCL), self-paced CL (SPCL), teacher-student CL, implicit CL (ICL) and progressive CL (PCL).
+Reasonably, the proposed taxonomy must not be considered as a sharp and exhaustive categorization of different curriculum solutions.
+On the contrary, hybrid and smooth implementations are also quite common, as can be noticed in Table~\ref{tab_taxonomy}.
+Besides classifying the reviewed papers according the aforementioned categories, we consider alternative categorization criteria, such as the application domain or the addressed task.
+Together, these criteria determine the multi-perspective categorization of the reviewed articles, which is presented in Table~\ref{tab_taxonomy}.

-\textbf{Vanilla CL} has been introduced in 2009 by Bengio et al.~\cite{bengio2009curriculum}, proving that machine learning models are improving their performance levels when fed with increasingly difficult samples along training.
+\textbf{Vanilla CL} was introduced in 2009 by \citeauthor{Bengio-ICML-2009}, who proved that machine learning models are improving their performance levels when fed with increasingly difficult samples during training.
+Vanilla CL, or simply CL in the rest of this paper, is where curriculum is used as the only rule-based criterion for sample selection.
 In general, CL exploits a set of a priori rules to discriminate between easy and hard examples.
-The seminal paper of Bengio et al.~\cite{bengio2009curriculum} itself is a clear example where geometric shapes are fed from basic to complex to the model during training.
-Another clear example is proposed in~\cite{Spitkovsky2009}, where the authors exploit the length of a sequence, claiming that longer sequences are harder to predict than shorter ones.
+The seminal paper of Bengio et al.~\citeyearpar{Bengio-ICML-2009} is a clear example where geometric shapes are fed from basic to complex to the model during training.
+Another clear example is proposed in \citep{spitkovsky2009babysteps}, where the authors exploit the length of sequences, claiming that longer sequences are harder to predict than shorter ones.